 For years it has been difficult to fit solar panels to smaller river cruisers, such as the Freeman 22's and 23's, that produce enough power to be worth the investment and space required for fitment on board.

 With the Freeman Cruiser Solar Panel Kit, a slimline 80W panel, can quite happily be installed on the cabin roof of a Freeman 22 or Freeman 23 between the central accessories ledge and the handrail.
-In fact, this kit can be fitted to the majority of Freeman Cruiser cabin roofs and you could even plug two solar panels into the same regulator by installing a secondary panel on the opposite side of the cabin roof too (other size solar panels are availble so please contact us with your requirements), this will provide you with upto 160 watts of free power!
+In fact, this kit can be fitted to the majority of Freeman Cruiser cabin roofs (other size solar panels are available so please contact us with your requirements).

 What do I get with the Freeeman Cruiser Solar Panel Kit?

 To make the most out of the space onboard your Freeman solar kit comes with:

 - An aluminium framed, high quality monocrystalline 80W glass solar panel

 - Two solar panel straight support feet

 - A twin-cable wire grommet box (including two wire grommets and one blank-off grommet)

 What power can I expect to gain with the Freeman Solar Panel Kit?